rachelwuuu/personalWebsite/README.md

-There's a slight shake from work to other pages.
+There's a slight shake on navbar from work to other pages.